stevesims/vpbooklet/README.md

 There are several more apps that use VPBooklet that will be released soon, and we will add more details about them when we can.

-On the web, the Tinie Tempah Demonstration album promo site is powered by VPBooklet, which also makes use of our animation library collection, VPAnimEngine.
+On the web, the [Tinie Tempah Demonstration album promo site](http://listen.tinietempah.com/) is powered by VPBooklet, which also makes use of our animation library collection, [VPAnimEngine](https://github.com/stevesims/vpanimengine) and timeline handling library [VPTimelineHandler](https://github.com/stevesims/vptimelinehandler).

 ## Compatibility